-Protests managed to slow the work, but it's still happening.
+Protests managed to slow the removal, but it's still happening.

 Protesters succeeded in delaying the removal of the Jarvis Street bike lanes by blocking stripe-removal vehicles with their bodies yesterday, but the latest word from the City is that the project is proceeding—though it hasn’t been without glitches.